Chrissy Teigen Debuts Her Baby Bump—and Bangs!

 Instagram

 Before cutting her locks, Teigen took a moment to answer a few of her fans' baby questions.
 The soon-to-be mother of two said she was feeling "really good" but "sleepy all the time."
-And when a follower asked how far in her pregnancy she was, the cookbook author said, "I'm far enough along to look like I'm pregnant."
+And when a follower asked how far along in her pregnancy she was, the cookbook author said, "I'm far enough along to look like I'm pregnant."

-However, Teigen remained tight lipped when a follower asked whether she and John Legend are expecting a boy or a girl.
+However, Teigen remained tight-lipped when a follower asked whether she and John Legend are expecting a boy or a girl.

 "Are we telling people yet?" the "All of Me" singer asked.